From Prototypes to Sparse ECG Explanations: SHAP-Driven Counterfactuals for Multivariate Time-Series Multi-class Classification: Introduction

 In recent works, explainable AI methods have been applied to ECG interpretation with promising results.
 Image-based techniques, such as those of~\cite{image_based_ecg_2023}, overlay heatmaps on 12-lead ECG images to highlight diagnostically relevant waveform features and improve model interpretability.
 They further advocate for advanced XAI strategies: counterfactual explanations and rule-based methods, to boost both transparency and robustness.
 Similarly,~\cite{TANYEL2025107227} employed DiCE-based counterfactuals~\cite{mothilal2020dice} on the PTB-XL dataset, validating generated examples with two cardiologists and demonstrating their clinical relevance.
 Building on these complementary approaches, our framework combines rule-based explanations, heatmaps and efficient counterfactual generation to deliver real-time, actionable insights.

 In the context of ECG counterfactual explanations, \emph{sparsity} refers to the proportion of the signal that requires modification to achieve a class transition.
 A sparse counterfactual modifies only a minimal subset of time points across the 12 leads, rather than perturbing the entire recording.
 This sparsity is crucial for clinical interpretability since sparse explanations highlight specific waveform segments that drive diagnostic changes instead of presenting wholesale signal replacements.
-By focusing clinical attention on these critical regions, which states a challenge in the literature, sparse counterfactuals align with how cardiologists naturally interpret ECGs—examining specific morphological features rather than global waveform differences.
+By focusing clinical attention on these critical regions, which states a challenge in the literature, sparse counterfactuals align with how cardiologists naturally interpret ECGs, examining specific morphological features rather than global waveform differences.

-Our framework addresses these challenges by combining SHAP-derived rule extraction and prototype-based sparse counterfactual generation.
-First, we compute SHAP values and select features above a global threshold, forming concise interval rules.
+Our framework addresses these challenges by combining SHAP-derived rule extraction and prototype-based sparse counterfactual generation (see Figure~\ref{fig:proto} for an overview).
+First, employing the Post-hoc Attribution Rule extraction (PHAR) framework~\citep{mozolewski2025phar}, we compute SHAP values and select features above a global threshold, forming concise interval rules.
 Next, we measure distances between rule-defined series using Dynamic Time Warping (DTW)~\citep{DWT1163055} and employ clustering followed by medoid selection to extract representative prototypes for each class.
 Finally, we apply our optimisation step, which consists of aligning and scaling these prototypes to the query ECG by matching characteristic R-peaks.
 To enrich comprehensibility, we interviewed clinicians, including cardiology and electrophysiology experts, using semi-structured, one-on-one sessions.
 Participants reviewed lead-wise importance charts, signal overlays, and both single- and multi-overlay counterfactual examples annotated with interval rules.
 They rated readability, design clarity, and information density, and offered improvement suggestions.